-Twistbox's production activities currently address over 1,500 handsets, including models manufactured by Nokia, Motorola, Samsung and Sony Ericsson.
+Twistbox's production activities currently address over 1,500 handsets, including models manufactured by Apple, Nokia, Motorola, Samsung and Sony Ericsson, with support for iOS and Android devices.
 Twistbox has created an automated handset abstraction and publishing tools that significantly reduces the time required to "port" and publish games and mobile services across a significant number of these handsets.

-Twistbox develops games and applications that work with a number of languages, platforms, and formats, including J2ME, BREW, DoJa, and Symbian, and localizes its releases in the EFIGS languages (English, French, Italian, German and Spanish).
+Twistbox develops games and applications that work with a number of languages, platforms, and formats, including iOS, Android, J2ME, BREW, DoJa, and Symbian, and localizes its releases in the EFIGS languages (English, French, Italian, German and Spanish).
 It is actively involved in a number of technical initiatives aimed at enhancing its titles with value-added features, such as multi-player functionality, 3D graphics, and location-based features.
-In addition to mobile video clips, games, WAP sites, and other entertainment applications, Twistbox is currently focusing its development and licensing activities on complementary applications such as in game advertising, TV-SMS campaigns, play-for-prizes and multi-player games.
+In addition to mobile video clips, games, WAP sites, and other entertainment applications, Twistbox is currently focusing its development activities on complementary applications such as in-application billing and technology that enables innovative billing solutions, such as try-before-you-buy, rentals, and virtual goods.

-Twistbox intends to acquire additional third-party licenses and to develop new applications through relationships with third-party developers as well as its in-house development staff to assure that it has a steady supply of new content to offer its customers.
-The Company believes that the market for mobile entertainment should continue to increase as mobile operators continue to roll out their next generation service offerings and advanced handsets offering improvements in data handling capability, graphics resolution and other features.
+Twistbox intends to acquire additional third-party licenses and to develop new applications through relationships with third-party developers as well as its in-house development staff to assure that it has a steady supply of new content and services to offer its customers.
+The Company believes that the market for mobile entertainment should continue to increase as mobile operators continue to roll out their next generation service offerings and advanced handsets offering improvements in billing, data handling capability, graphics resolution and other features.